5 Tasks workflows to help you take control of Drawboard Projects

 And with project-wide Task Lists, you can filter and export Tasks across all drawings, helping your team manage daily site work, track design changes, and close out projects, without juggling spreadsheets or switching tools.

-Here are five ready-to-run workflow examples that you can use to streamline your Drawboard Projects workflows with Tasks.
+Here's how to start building your own custom Tasks lists, and five ready-to-run workflow examples that you can use with them to streamline your Drawboard Projects workflows.

 1. Punch list prep